-Research on long-run economic development (see e.g., Hall and Jones, 1999, Acemoglu, Johnson, and Robinson, 2001, Rodrik, Subramanian, and Trebbi, 2004) has found clusters of structural polices in regulation and trade to be essential for economic performance by an imaginative use of history and geography to isolate exogenous variation in these policies.
+Research on long-run economic development (see e.g., Hall and Jones, 1999, Acemoglu, Johnson, and Robinson, 2001, Rodrik, Subramanian, and Trebbi, 2004) has found clusters of structural policies in regulation and trade to be essential for economic performance; it has also found those structural policies to be systematically shaped by history and geography.
 (Many papers in this literature use the label "institutions", where I use "structural policies", see Section 2 for further discussion).
 While this work supports the common notion that "good institutions are necessary for successful development", it remains obscure which deep societal institutions, if any, lead to the adoption of growth-promoting policies.
 Moreover, this research program, as well, has based its empirical estimates on the cross-sectional patterns in the data.
 Indeed, the findings have been criticized as ambiguous or fragile by Glaeser et al (2004), among others.

 In this paper, I combine insights from these two recent research programs to extend the empirical analysis of the political economy of development.
-In terms of substance, my main claim in the paper is that specific political arrangements - the form of democracy, rather than democracy (vs. non-democracy) per se - may be one of the missing links between history, current policy and economic development.
-This claim, in turn, brings together two ideas based on the aforementioned results.
-To anticipate the discussion to follow: (1) If constitutional arrangements indeed shape fiscal policy and corruption, they are likely to be reflected also in the structural polices fostering economic development, such as property-rights preserving regulations and non-protectionist trade policies.
+In terms of substance, my main claim is that specific political arrangements - the form of democracy, rather than democracy (vs. non-democracy) per se - may be one of the missing links between history, current policy and economic development.
+This claim, in turn, brings together two ideas based on the aforementioned results: (1) If constitutional arrangements indeed shape fiscal policy and corruption, they are likely to be reflected also in the structural polices fostering economic development, such as property-rights preserving regulations and non-protectionist trade policies.
 (2) If history and culture indeed shape important societal institutions, they are likely to be reflected in the design of political institutions, such as the form of government or the electoral system.